pmprosociety/authcompanion/README.md

 ## Features

 AuthCompanion aims to satisfy your most common identity and user management needs for single factor authentication.
-The server includes APIs for:

 - [x] **Login and Registration:** Create and sign into accounts using email and password - users are stored in AuthCompanion's Postgres database.